akbacak/DMQR/README.md

 You dont want to choose query images LAMDA but from anywehere like google?.
 Download any jpg formatted image and locate them in the ./Python folder.
 For two queries use dmqRetrieval_final_v2.
 But You should select image labels manually from GUI.
 If  you want query labels be predicted by GUI the use dmqRetrieval_final_v3. dmqRetrieval_final_v3_3d use any three jpg formatted images as queries.

-Feel free for any questin.
+Feel free for any question.

 # All details about this repo will be given after our publication accepted.